Generalised representations as q-connections in integral $p$-adic Hodge theory: Generalised representations as prismatic crystals

 \begin{theorem} The functors $\op{ev}_{A^{\bx(1)}}$ and $\op{ev}_{A^{\bx(1)}}^\phi$ are fully faithful, with essential image given by those generalised representations for which the corresponding q-Higgs field (resp.~q-connection) is $(p,\mu)$-adically quasi-nilpotent. \end{theorem}

 \begin{remark} Although we have not checked all details, the theorem (and bulk of proof) appears to hold more generally for any set-up for q-de Rham cohomology arising from deformation theory as in Remark~\ref{remark_q_via_deformation}, under the additional assumption that $A$ is flat over $\bb Z_p[[q-1]]$ (so, in particular, for the framed q-PD data of the sort mentioned at the end of Remark \ref{examples_qBK}).
-The recent paper of Chatzistamatiou \cite{Chatzistamatiou2020} works in this degree of generality, though it remains to compare his $\cal D$-module style definition of q-connections and his quasi-nilpotence condition \cite[Defs.~2.1.2 \& 2.1.3]{Chatzistamatiou2020} to those we adopt, namey Definition \ref{definition_q_connections} and Remark \ref{remark_nilpotent_connection}.
+The paper of Chatzistamatiou \cite{Chatzistamatiou2020} works in this degree of generality, though it remains to compare his $\cal D$-module style definition of q-connections and his quasi-nilpotence condition \cite[Defs.~2.1.2 \& 2.1.3]{Chatzistamatiou2020} to those we adopt, namely Definition \ref{definition_q_connections} and Remark \ref{remark_nilpotent_connection}.
+For a correspondence between crystals on prismatic and q-crystalline sites of higher level, see Li \cite{Li2021}.

-The main step of our argument which does not work in general is the proof of Proposition \ref{lem:PrismFinObjCov}, where we exploit the base prism being perfect to ultimately show in Corollary \ref{cor:FinObjCovqHiggs} that the smooth lift $A^{\bx(1)}$ defines a cover of the final object.
-But this can be overcome with alternative arguments: see forthcoming work of Z.~Mao for a general result about animated $\delta$-pairs in derived prismatic cohomology, and \cite[Prop.~1.1.2]{Chatzistamatiou2020} in the q-crystalline context. \end{remark}
+The main step of our argument which does not work in general as written is the proof of Proposition \ref{lem:PrismFinObjCov}, where we exploit the base prism being perfect to ultimately show in Corollary \ref{cor:FinObjCovqHiggs} that the smooth lift $A^{\bx(1)}$ defines a cover of the final object.
+But this can be overcome with alternative arguments: see forthcoming work of Z.~Mao \cite{Mao2021} for a general result about animated $\delta$-pairs in derived prismatic cohomology, \cite[Prop.~1.1.2]{Chatzistamatiou2020} in the q-crystalline context, or the recent talks by A.~Ogus and Y.~Tian at the 2021 IHES conference on arithmetic geometry in honor of Luc Illusie.

+Recent work of Bhatt--Scholze \cite{BhattScholze2021} identifies absolute prismatic crystals in the arithmetic context with lattices in crystalline Galois representations. \end{remark}